Gum Disease Treatment San Antonio

 Woman receiving a dental exam

 When the treatment options listed above are not enough to eliminate infection, we may turn to surgical treatment.
 Our board-certified periodontist, Dr. Hachem, can administer an array of services that include pocket reduction surgery, soft tissue grafts, bone grafts, and more.
-She will meet with you to discuss your needs as well as any concerns to ensure that you remain comfortable and safe no matter which type of treatment is selected.
+She will meet with you to discuss your needs, address your concerns, and formulate a treatment plan that fits your unique situation.